nf-core/rnafusion/docs/usage.md

 TREATMENT_REP3,AEG588A6_S6_L004_R1_001.fastq.gz,,forward
 ```

+A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
+This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.

 | Column         | Description                                                                                                                                                                            |
 | -------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `sample`       | Custom sample name.
 This entry will be identical for multiple sequencing libraries/runs from the same sample.
 Spaces in sample names are automatically converted to underscores (`_`). |